 - Founded in January 2001 as “a movement of Israeli women… who oppose the Israeli occupation and the denial of Palestinians’ rights to move freely in their land”; member of the radical Coalition of Women for Peace.

-- “Conduct[s] daily observations of IDF checkpoints in the West Bank, along the separation fence and in the seamline zone.”
+- Political Advocacy: “Conduct[s] daily observations of IDF checkpoints in the West Bank, along the separation fence and in the seamline zone.”
 Reports, photos, and videos are published in Hebrew and English, employing emotive and politically charged language that contributes to the demonization of Israel.

 - Frequently interferes with and provokes IDF soldiers.
 A YouTube video shows activists harassing a soldier at a checkpoint, haranguing him for engaging in “apartheid.”

 - An exhibition of photos taken at Israeli checkpoints refers to the “policy of suppression and dehumanization that pervades the nature of control over another nation,” “collective punishment,” and “apartheid roads.”
 Machsom Watch also claims that the delay in checking documents at checkpoints is aimed at imposing “an illegal means of ‘educational punishment’.”